lessardlab/FTA_ecological_networks/README.md

    ```sh
    git clone https://github.com/lessardlab/FTA_ecological_networks.git
    ```
-2. Install required R packages (see script headers for package lists).

-### Usage

-- Main analytical scripts can be found in the repository (see script headers for descriptions and usage).
-- To reproduce analyses, run the scripts in the recommended order, ensuring all dependencies are installed.

 ## License

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.